 I love that math workshop works with any curriculum.
 Since math workshop is a method of instruction, you can deliver any content using the workshop model.

-Beginning with Unit 2, we include everything you need to teach math.
+These units include everything you need to teach math.
 Each unit contains a pre-assessment, an “At a Glance” lesson planner, vocabulary cards, daily lesson plans, a PowerPoint mini lesson for each day, student problem sets and homework, guided math activities to be used during small group time, and exit tickets for every lesson.
 We’ve also included anchor charts and helpful tools like hundreds charts, skip counting charts, and number lines to help make teaching easier.

 Each unit also comes with a board game and task cards!
 And, of course, there is an assessment with questions modeled on various state standardized tests.
 Each assessment also comes with a rubric that makes it is easy to see which skills students have mastered.

 We designed these units to create a comprehensive math curriculum.
 And the variety of activities in these math units are perfect for math workshop.
 You’ve got a ready to go mini-lesson, lessons for small group instruction, a variety of activities that you can use for independent work and centers, and exit tickets for share time.